jw-cv/iohk-golang-backend/README.md

 Before you begin, please ensure you have the following installed:
 - [Docker](https://docs.docker.com/get-docker/) (tested on 27.3.1, but should work on any version above 20.10)
 - [Docker Compose](https://docs.docker.com/compose/install/) (tested on 2.29.7, but should work on any version above 2.0)
+  - Old syntax (v1) of Docker use: `docker-compose`.
+  - New syntax (v2 and later) use: `docker compose`.
+  - Please make use of the `make` commands to build and run the project as this takes care of this for you (but it is something to be aware of if you run into any issues).
+  - Run `make help` to see the list of available commands.
 - [Make](https://www.gnu.org/software/make/) (tested on 4.3, but should work on any version above 3.81)
   - macOS: Included with Xcode Command Line Tools or alternatively via Homebrew with `brew install make`
   - Linux: Use your distribution's package manager (e.g., `sudo apt install make` for Ubuntu)